ORIGIN: THE REBUILD BY DESIGN COMPETITION

 Social Resiliency: Provide programming that builds a community around education on coastal resiliency and ecosystem stewardship; foster and encourage community stewardship and citizen science, and increase physical and visual access to the water’s edge and near-shore waters for recreation, education, research, and stewardship activities.

-- Living Breakwaters: 4,000 linear foot long (approx.) system of near-shore “breakwaters”, or partially submerged structures located between 730 and 1200 feet from shore, designed not only to reduce risk, but also to provide habitat enhancements through the specialized design of the breakwater structures and the materials used.
+- Living Breakwaters: Approximately 3,200 linear feet of near-shore "breakwaters," or partially submerged structures located between 730 and 1,200 feet from shore, designed not only to to reduce risk, but also to provide habitat enhancements through the specialized design of the breakwater structures and the materials used.

-- Shoreline restoration: placement of sand to restore the historic 1978 shoreline alignment from Manhattan St. to Loretto St., where the distance between the shore and buildings is most narrow and subject to erosion.
+- Shoreline Restoration: Placement of sand from Manhattan Street to Loretto Street, where the distance between the shore and the buildings is most narrow and subject to erosion.

-- Active oyster restoration by the Billion Oyster Project: This will include installations on the breakwaters themselves, as well as oyster cultivation activities (hatching, remote setting, etc.), shell collection and curing, and the installation of oyster nurseries.
+- Active oyster restoration by the Billion Oyster Project: This will include installations on the breakwaters themselves, a floating oyster nursery, as well as off-site oyster cultivation activities (hatcheries, remote setting, etc.), shell collection and curing.

-- Programming: including educational, stewardship, and workforce training activities related to the other project elements.
+- Programming: This will include educational, stewardship, and workforce training activities related to the other project elements.

 Building Physical Resilience